csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 On the left is a matched user that our system has found for the current user.
 On the right is the filter section where the user can customize their filters to find someone that meets their requirement.

-The user can choose to view the full profile page of the other user, or send a message to say hi.
+The user can choose to view the full profile page of the other user or send a message to say hi.
 If the user doesn't like this match, then he/she can simply click on the Next button to move on to the next match.

 Here's what the messages page look like:
 <img src="https://github.com/csc301-fall-2020/team-project-11-malecare-cancer-support/blob/master/deliverable-1/mock-ups/message.jpg " width="800" height="600" alt="matches"/>